'Coward, monster': Father who killed son, 6, in 'deliberate' fiery crash jailed

 But after visiting the scene, she did not believe it was an accident.

-"I believe you murdered my grandson," she said in her victim impact statement today.
+"I believe you murdered my grandson," she said in her victim impact statement.

 "You used your car as a weapon."